What Is Insomnia?

 Temporary insomnia can also develop after a relatively minor event, including:

-In most cases, normal sleep almost always returns when the condition resolves, the individual recovers from the event, or the person becomes used to the new situation.
+In most cases, normal sleep almost always returns when the condition resolves, or when the person recovers from the event or becomes used to the new situation.
 Treatment is needed if sleepiness interferes with functioning or if it continues for more than a few weeks.
 Individual responses to stress vary and some people may not experience insomnia at all, even during very stressful situations while others may suffer from insomnia in response to very mild stressors.

 Fluctuations in female hormones play a major role in insomnia in women over their lifetimes.
 This insomnia is usually temporary.